Governance

 Director of Programs

 Tess Parker has been committed to discovery through anthroposophy for over a decade.
-She joined the ASA in 2018 and deeply appreciates her journey of connecting to and learning from the anthroposophical community- both nationally and internationally.
+She deeply appreciates her journey of connecting to and learning from the anthroposophical community- both nationally and internationally.

 Treasurer